 The bars are lively, but still different from more boisterous hotspots of Eivissa Town, allowing visitors to experience a relative calm away from the non-stop action of the island’s capital.

-Jesús boasts close proximity to the idyllic quiet beaches.
+Jesus boasts close proximity to the idyllic quiet beaches.
 Playa S’Estanyol, for instance, offers super clean sand and sparkling sea.
-To reach it you have to go a 2km long track, which is worth doing to enjoy this laid-back paradise.
+To reach it you have to go a two kilometre-long track, which is worth doing to enjoy this laid-back paradise.

 One of the most notable points of interest in the village is the church of La Madre de Dios de Jesús, known to be the oldest on the island.
-The church was built in throughout the 15th and 16th centuries and was previously lived by Franciscan and Dominican Monks.
-The Nostra Mare de Jesús, as it is also referred, has a very valuable piece – an XVI century Gothic altar.
+The church was built in throughout the fifteenth and sixteenth centuries and was previously lived by Franciscan and Dominican Monks.
+The Nostra Mare de Jesus, as it is also referred, has a very valuable piece – a sixteenth century Gothic altar.
 Painted by Rodrigo de Osuna in around 1500, it comprises 25 different themed panels.
 Some experts look at the image of the Church’s Virgin as one of the most beautiful within the Spanish medieval iconography.

 The beautiful churchyard featuring water wheel and lemon trees is the ideal spot if you are looking for some privacy.